 Future observations

-So, what if further observations of asteroid 2024 YR4 determine that it is on a collision course with Earth on December 22, 2032?
+What if further observations of asteroid 2024 YR4 did determine that it will collide with Earth on December 22, 2032?
 To start with, the first potential impact is still years away.
 And we’ve already sent a mission to hit and move an asteroid as a test of our planetary defense system.
 That mission was the Double Asteroid Redirection Test (DART), which impacted with an asteroid’s moon named Dimorphos in 2022.

 And Dimorphos was much larger than asteroid 2024 YR4, at 525 feet (160 meters) across.

-If it’s determined that asteroid 2024 YR4 will strike Earth, we are (at least somewhat) prepared!
+If asteroid 2024 YR4 were to strike Earth, we are (at least somewhat) prepared!

-Bottom line: On February 18, 2025, new observations of asteroid 2024 YR4 have led NASA’s Center for Near Earth Object Studies to slightly increase the odds of the asteroid hitting us in 2032 to 1 in 32.
+Bottom line: On February 23, 2025, new observations of asteroid 2024 YR4 have led NASA’s Center for Near Earth Object Studies to decrease the odds of the asteroid hitting us in 2032 to 1 in 20,000.

 Via: